 Q: How can I determine what pattern I have?

-A: It is estimated there are over 30,000 patterns or variations of patterns produced by the Haviland firms.
-About 6,000 of these have been identified and numbered in a series of catalogs by the Schleigers.
-There is also a newer ID book published by Replacements, Ltd. While listing the Schleiger numbers they also designated an H to patterns not in the Schleiger catalogs.
+A: It is estimated that there are over 30,000 patterns or variations of patterns produced by the Haviland firms.
+About 11,000 of these have been identified and numbered in a series of catalogs by the Schleigers.
+There is also a newer ID book published by Replacements, Ltd. While listing the Schleiger numbers they also designated an H to patterns that are not in the Schleiger catalogs.
 Check your local library or order it here.

 Q: I cannot find the Schleiger books.
 Can anyone help?